vechain/grant-program/applications/earth_so_good2.md

 > ⚠️ *The combination of your GitHub account submitting the application and the payment address above will be your unique identifier during the program.
 Please keep them safe.*

 ### Project Overview:
-We’re building the infrastructure for the open-internet.
-A resilient and credibly neutral network open to anyone without privilege or prejudice.
+We’re building the infrastructure for the manage carbon Credit So we will create wallet to support the EST utility token.

 ### Project Deliverables:
 In this project there are 3 entities are involved: